 The Hispanic Health Care International has been at the forefront in discussing health-related issues affecting Hispanics.
-This peer-reviewed multilingual journal publishes stand-alone English articles and Spanish language ones in a given issue.
+This peer-reviewed journal serves as an interdisciplinary forum for the dissemination of information for clinical practice, education, research, and policy on issues concerning Hispanic/Latino populations in the United States.
 The journal focuses on current and cutting-edge topics associated with clinical practice, education, research, and policy.

 Some of the topics this journal offers information on include:

 - Chronic and acute health issues affecting the Hispanic population

 - Health literacy

 - Global and international perspectives on nursing practice, education, health care systems, and Hispanic health

 The Hispanic Health Care International includes articles on: